06-15-24 | Blog Post

 Edge computing is useful in remote locations where there is little connectivity.
 The technology can also resolve latency issues that affect the speed and performance of real-time applications.
 Edge computing is the basis of the Internet of Things (IoT) technology used in facial recognition components, remote doorbells, temperature control systems, and smart light switches.

 As IoT becomes more popular, edge computing will become more relevant in our everyday lives and play an integral part in the management of IoT technologies.
-2021 and beyond will see organizations further using cloud computing solutions and emerging cloud technologies like AI and Edge to find innovative solutions to business challenges.
+We will continue to see organizations further using cloud computing solutions and emerging cloud technologies like AI and Edge to find innovative solutions to business challenges.

 Don’t get left behind.
 Otava offers several virtualization servers to help you take advantage of emerging trends in cloud computing and cloud services.
 Get in touch to find out more about our cloud solutions.